-1) Design Pattern Mining from source: Substantial research has been conducted on discovering design and architectural patterns from source code [17].
+1) Design Pattern Mining from source: Substantial research has been performed on discovering design and architectural patterns from source code [15].
 However, most such techniques are informal and therefore lead to ambiguity, imprecision and misunderstanding, and can yield substandard results due to the variations in pattern implementations.
 In order to specialize middleware such design pattern mining techniques need to be well supported by round-tripping techniques provided by FORMS that will enable any specializations at design level to reflect back into the source code.
-We are investigating the application of such techniques to automate feature annotation in source code.

 Since forward engineering techniques focus on feature identification, static, and dynamic composition, they rely on strong modular boundaries.
-However, reverse engineering approaches like source code analysis which is the base of FORMS can prove to be beneficial to identifying features that span module boundaries and identifying discrepancies in the intended logical design of the middleware and their physical implementations.
+However, reverse engineering approaches like source code analysis which is the base of FORMS can prove to be beneficial to identification of features that span module boundaries and identify discrepancies in the intended logical design of the middleware and their physical implementations.